sunnchioo/Libra/README.md

 After these three steps, the final generated code is the `.cu` file.

-### 2. Build the generated code
+### 2. Building the Generated Code

+The backend CUDA FHE library relies on our open-source project [`FlyHE`](https://github.com/sunnchioo/FlyHE.git).

-The generated CUDA C++ code is compiled together with the foundational FHE library `FlyHE` to produce executables.
+The generated CUDA C++ code can be compiled together with `FlyHE` to produce the final executable.

 ```bash
 cd Libra/HElib/FlyHE